Travis Wiuff: Independent promotions

 Wiuff faced Brett Murphy at VCF: Countdown to War on December 31, 2013.
 He won the fight via unanimous decision, snapping his four fight losing streak.

 Wiuff signed with the Driller Promotions organization in March 2014, and made his debut against Terry Davinney at DP: O-Town Throwdown 1 on April 12, 2014.
 He won the fight via first-round TKO.

 He then faced Brian Heden at Driller Promotions: No Mercy 11 on May 24, 2014, for the DP Heavyweight Championship.
 He won the fight via first-round TKO, and won his first championship since 2009.
 He then faced Dallas Mitchell at Dakota FC: Beatdown 11 on June 7, 2014, which he won in a unanimous decision.

 Wiuff made his first title defense on June 27, 2014, when he faced Danyelle Williams at Driller Promotions: A-Town Throwdown III.
 He won the fight via unanimous decision.

 Wiuff then faced Chris Barnett at Inoki Genome Fight 2 on August 23, 2014.
 Wiuff lost the bout via TKO after being struck by a right hand from Barnett.

 Wiuff faced Timothy Johnson at Dakota FC 19: Fall Brawl on October 25, 2014, for the DFC Heavyweight Championship.
 He was defeated via TKO due to punches in the first round.

 Wiuff faced Kevin Asplund at Driller Promotions: O-Town Throwdown 2 on April 18, 2015.
 He won via submission in round three.

+Submission wrestling career

+Wiuff has also competed in catch wrestling.
+In July 2016, he won gold in the 219 lb division at the Frank Gotch World Catch Championships in Humboldt, Iowa.
+Wiuff returned for the tournament's 2017 edition, which used an openweight format.
+He placed second, losing in the final to Curran Jacobs, who Wiuff outweighed by over 50 lbs.

+In December 2023, Wiuff competed at the American Catch Wrestling Association (ACWA) US Open championships in Brea, California, winning gold in the +214 lb division.